Tatum, Walker help Celtics beat slumping Hornets 109-92

 TIP-INS

 Celtics: One day after being named Eastern Conference player of the week, Jaylen Brown sat out with a sinus infection.
-Celtics coach Brad Stevens said Brown is day-to-day.
+Stevens said Brown is day-to-day.
 Brown averaged 27.0 points, 6.7 rebounds and 2.3 assists while shooting 62.2% from the field and 57.9% on 3-pointers in three games last week.

 Hornets: Charlotte is on its longest losing streak since dropping six straight from Nov.
 3-17 during the 2017-18 season.